-By all means, if you have a family it's God's will for you to care and provide for your family members (1 Tim 5:8).
+By all means, if you have a family, it's God's will for you to care and provide for your family members (1 Timothy 5:8).
 Jesus certainly did.

-So there's the first lesson.
+So here's the first lesson.
 Your family is important.
 Some struggle with lesson one.
 More, in my opinion, struggle with lesson #2.

 B. God's family is more important.
-It's funny to watch professional football players after they score a touchdown.
-Here they are, these huge physical specimens, men who make more than the gross national product of some countries, and when the camera zooms in on their face, they smile, wave, and say two words, "Hi mom!"
+I haven't seen it as much in recent years, but twenty years ago it was sort of funny to watch what many professional football players did after they scored a touchdown.
+These huge physical specimens, men who make more than the gross national product of some countries, when the camera zoomed in on their face, would smile, wave, and say two words.
+Remember what they were?

+"Hi mom!"
 There's something we know intrinsically.
 There's nothing more important on this planet than our families.
 Or is there?
+According to Jesus, there is.

 Listen to the Master's words again, "Here are my mother and my brothers!
 Whoever does God's will is my brother and sister and mother."
 With those words Jesus revealed a startling reality.
-He said there's something on earth more important than the biological family.
+He said there is something on earth more important than the biological family.
 It's tighter than blood ties.
-It's something He Himself established by shedding His blood.
+It's something He Himself had come to establish, and would establish by shedding His blood on Calvary's cross.
 It's the eternal family.